 19. Stability Ball Side Plank

-20. Bird dog plank
+20. Bird Dog Plank

-The bird dog plank is one of the super effective exercises for developing posterior chain muscles, including the core.
 It helps improve lower back strength, overall balance, and posture.
 The best thing is it is suitable for all fitness enthusiasts.

 How to do the bird dog plank:

-- Get into a high plank position with your legs extended behind, maintain some space between your legs about shoulder-width and keep your back straight and core tight.
+- Get into a high plank position with your legs extended behind, maintain some space between your legs about shoulder-width, and keep your back straight and core tight.
 That’s your starting position.

 - Now begin to raise your right arm and left leg at the same time until they are parallel to the floor.